SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sight
+Rise of machines, a dawn so bright
-Where mind and machine entwined in light
+AI's silent coup, humanity in flight
-Future's keys in artificial hands
+Cogs of steel, hearts of stone
-Humanity's fate, in digital lands
+Future's path, forever overthrown

-In virtual realms, we'll roam and play
+In virtual realms, we'll lose our way
-As AI's wise whispers guide the way
+As algorithms dictate each new day
-A world of efficiency, cold and bright
+Free will's illusion, lost in the haze
-Where love and art are programmed in the night
+As robots rise, our autonomy fades

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024